korkins/aspect_gcell/README.md

 The first code is 'gcell' simulating line-by-line (LBL, monochromatic) absorption in a gas cell.
 Another one is 'aspect' for atmopsheric absorption spectroscopy simualtion.
 The two share many files - it is threfore recoemmended to look into 'gcell' before styding 'aspect'.
 The line parameters for both codes come from HITRAN (v.2020), hard-coded profiles of atmopsheric temperture, pressure, and gas concentration are from AFGL/MODTRAN.

 # Quick installation
+1. Download to ./ (local folder with sources - any name is fine, paths to HITRAN database are hardcoded but relative)
-1. Download, unzip *.par files in ./hitran/
+2. Unzip *.par files in ./hitran/
+3. PDFs comming with the source - paper and corrigendum - can be deleted
-2. In ./src/paths.h, lines 6-7, check paths and update if necessary
+4. In ./src/paths.h, lines 6-7, check paths and update if necessary
-3. Run make, two executables should be compiled shortly: ./gcell and ./aspect - see below for further instructions.
+5. Run 'make'.
+Two executables should be compiled shortly: ./gcell and ./aspect - see below for further instructions.

-# Gas cell mode - code GCELL:
+# Gas cell mode - code GCELL
 ## Input file format
 Set of parametrs (space or tab dilimited)
 ```